denten-books/plain-text/main.md

-universe.[^ln1-swedenborg] To deny step-wise ordering of "refined media" pervading the universe is to close oneself off to the "transmission of impressions," in a communication act (consisting of a "contact" and the exchange of signifying "thought vehicles") between the sender ("source superior") and the "receiver of instructions," placed in a binary opposing ("negative" but without "resistance") relation to the idea of the divine.
+universe.[^ln1-swedenborg] To deny step-wise ordering of "refined media" pervading the universe is to close oneself off to the "transmission of impressions," in a communication act (consisting of a "contact" and the exchange of signifying "thought vehicles") between "source superior" and the "receiver of instructions," placed in a binary opposing ("negative" but without "resistance") relation to the idea of the divine.
 Digital and divine!

 Reverse to the logic of contemporary cultural critique of computation,[ln1-golumbia] which, after Kant, associates the atomic view of the